hellosunking/N-index/README.md

 The current program only supports Paired-End data; gzipped bed file is supported.
 For 'mask.bed', you can set to '/dev/null' if you do not want to use it.

-Output: Sid Total #IND #ANT #Both %IND/2 %ANT %Both
+Output: Sid Total #IND #ANY #Both %IND/2 %ANY %Both

 Counting mode explaination:
 	IND : count U and D ends independently (feature for cancer diagnosis)